Siyabonga Nomvethe: International career

-Nomvethe received his first cap in 1999 against Trinidad and Tobago, becoming a first team player from 2001–2007.
+Nomvethe received his first cap in 1999 against Trinidad and Tobago, becoming a first team player from 2001 to 2007.
 He played in the 2002 FIFA World Cup and scored the game's only goal against Slovenia.
 He also participated at the 2005 Gold Cup & 2006 African Cup of Nations until he lost his place on the national team, and he was not picked for either the 2008 Africa Cup of Nations nor the 2009 Confederations Cup under Joel Santana in South Africa.

 But in April 2010, he was called up by Carlos Alberto Parreira for the friendly matches against Korea DPR and Jamaica.
 Nomvethe scored South Africa's second in a 2–0 victory over Jamaica, with what was his first international goal in three.
 He was selected for South Africa's squad for the 2010 FIFA World Cup, and came off the bench as a substitute to play against France in South Africa's third and last game at the tournament.

 He scored 16 goals for South Africa.